graphcommerce-org/graphcommerce/docs/contributing.md

   because every change made here must be applied by every developer upgrading a GraphCommerce project
   - Extract code changes made and move them into packages where possible.
-  - Stylistic only changes usually aren't prefered, less changes often is better.
+  - Stylistic only changes usually aren't preferred, less changes often is better.

 ## Next steps